 Trend Micro recommends that Citrix files are excluded from scanning by Deep Security.
-For a more comprehensive list of recommended scan exclusion, refer to the following article: Citrix-recommended exclusions on Deep Security.
+For a more comprehensive list of recommended scan exclusion, refer to Citrix-recommended exclusions on Deep Security in the Business Support portal.

-6.6 Private, Public & Hybrid Cloud Environments
+8.8 Private, Public & Hybrid Cloud Environments